-4.1.13 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and engine.
+4.1.11 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and engine.
 The fuel shut-off valve is used to shut off the flow of fuel when parking inside a building, during transportation to and from the job sites, and when the machine will not be used for a few days.

 Rotate valve 1/4 turn clockwise to shut fuel off.
 Rotate valve 1/4 turn counter-clockwise to turn fuel on.

-4.1.14 Drive Wheel Release Valves: Located on the top rear corner of the hydrostatic pumps.
+4.1.12 Drive Wheel Release Valves: Located on the top rear corner of the hydrostatic pumps.
 Drive wheel release valves are used to release the hydro-static drive system to allow the machine to be moved by hand without the engine running.
-Turn valves one-half turn counterclockwise to release the drive system.
+With a 5/8" wrench, turn valves one turn counterclockwise to release the drive system.